giselabcruz/tscd-datalake-adapter/README.md

 In the original version, the project directly depended on the **AWS SDK for Java**, meaning that all storage logic was tightly coupled to the **S3 API** — including client creation, credentials, and endpoints.
 As a result, switching to another provider (such as Azure Blob Storage or a local file system) would have required modifying large parts of the code.

-After the redesign, this dependency was isolated into a dedicated adapter (`S3StorageAdapter`), while the application interacts only through a common interface (`ObjectStoragePort`).
+After the redesign, this dependency was isolated into a dedicated adapter (`S3StorageAdapter`), while the com.ingestion.application interacts only through a common interface (`ObjectStoragePort`).
 This effectively removes vendor lock-in and allows the system to change the storage backend without altering business logic.

 ---